White arrow pointing right

 • Consumer borrowing is up by 17% due to the cost-of-living crisis.

-The days sales operating figure is a value that outlines the time taken for a company to receive monies owed, which is measured from the day the payment is due.
+“Days sales outstanding” is a value that outlines the time taken for a company to receive monies owed, measured from the day the payment is due.
 The higher the value, the less effective the recovery strategy.
-An average can be calculated to indicate effectiveness and help businesses identify signs of cash flow shortages in the future.
+In addition to the recording of separate figures for each client, an average can also be calculated to indicate company-wide effectiveness and help businesses identify signs of cash flow shortages in the future.

-A vital metric in analysing performance, the Collection Effectiveness Index is a measure of the total amount collected within a set timeframe against what was available to recover.
+A vital debt collection KPI when it comes to analysing performance, the 'collection effectiveness index' is a measure of the total amount collected within a set timeframe, against what was available to recover.
 Typically, this value is measured over longer periods of time, and it is calculated using the following formula:

 CEI value = (amount collected/the amount available for collection) x 100

-Simple yet pivotal in measuring collections success, the Profit per Account figure is gathered by recording the gross sum of revenues collected (total revenue - operating costs) and dividing by the total number of delinquent accounts.
-A low number indicates inefficient recovery practices and should be addressed early on to reduce the damage of costly, labour-intensive processes.
+Another crucial debt collection KPI in measuring collections success, the profit per account figure is determined by recording the gross sum of revenues collected (that is, the total revenue - operating costs) and dividing it by the total number of delinquent accounts.
+Here, high numbers are good and low numbers are bad, since a low number indicates inefficient recovery practices.
+If you see low numbers, you should address them as soon as possible, to reduce the damage done by ineffective, costly, and/or labour-intensive processes.

-A Promise to Pay is an express agreement between the customer and collections agent wherein the borrower promises to pay a certain amount within a specified period.
-The Promise to Pay is measured by calculating the number of calls made to a debtor resulting in a promise of payment.
+A 'promise to pay' is an express agreement between the customer and collections agent, wherein the borrower promises to pay a certain amount within a specified period.
+The promise to pay figure is measured by calculating the number of calls made to a debtor resulting in a promise of payment.

-By dividing the total number of kept PTPs by the total figure of RPCs, the percentage of outbound PTPs can be calculated.
+Finally, by dividing the total number of PTPs kept by the number of RPCs, another important debt collection KPI - the percentage of outbound PTPs made - can also be calculated.

-Understanding your team’s performance means gaining insight into the average amount recovered by each agent.
+To truly understand your team's performance, you need insight into the average amount recovered by each agent.
 Fluctuations up or down in this value over a set period of time can be a good indicator of productivity changes and the overall effectiveness of the team.

-Principally, cloud-native tools enable agents to track performance more easily and empower collections heads to refine their collections strategies at scale.
-They also open up a range of additional tools to diversify your recovery approach, with multi-channel communication, AI/Machine Learning-led testing modules, predictive modelling and aggregated dashboard views at the disposal of the team.
-These functions ensure increased transparency and consistency across your department and throughout your businesses more generally.
+Just as cloud-native tools enable agents to track performance more easily and empower collections heads to refine their collections strategies at scale, they also open up a range of additional tools to diversify your recovery approach through features like multi-channel communication, AI/machine learning-led testing modules, predictive modelling, and aggregated dashboard views.

 LinkedIn icon